python-attrs/cattrs/docs/unions.md

 For convenience, _cattrs_ includes a default union structuring strategy which is a little more opinionated.

-Given a union of several _attrs_ classes, the default union strategy will attempt to handle it in several ways.
+Given a union of several _attrs_ classes and/or dataclasses, the default union strategy will attempt to handle it in several ways.

 First, it will look for `Literal` fields.
-If all members of the union contain a literal field, _cattrs_ will generate a disambiguation function based on the field.
+If _all members_ of the union contain a literal field, _cattrs_ will generate a disambiguation function based on the field.

 ```python
 from typing import Literal